hass44/DNNforBotDetection/README.md

 ## Introduction

 With the increasing presence of bots on social media platforms, it has become important to develop effective methods for detecting and identifying these automated accounts.
 This project focuses on Twitter bot detection using a deep learning approach.
-The model is trained on a dataset of bot and non-bot Twitter accounts, and it learns to classify new accounts based on their features.
+The model is trained on a dataset of bot and non-bot Twitter accounts and tweets, and it learns to classify new accounts based on their features.

 ## Dataset